 ⚠️ If you are already using Planday’s old absence module (pre-November 2021), and you want to switch to using the new Accrued absence accounts, you can follow the step-by-step guide for Transitioning to the new Accrued absence accounts.

-Set up Accrued absence account types
+Set up Accrued absence account template

 Choose the Leave account (or Absence account)